Skip to Content

 • Use washrooms or outhouses.
 Every hot spring on this list has a toilet nearby.
 Please use them to prevent the spread of disease, which can get into the hot springs.

-• Do not use soap in the hot springs.
+• Do not use soap or shampoo in the hot springs.
 It pollutes the pools, kills plants and fish, and creates gross algae blooms.

 • Keep your dog out of the water.
 Dogs carry diseases like leptospirosis that thrive in warm water.